MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/bhold-integration-installation.md

 >[!IMPORTANT]
 The domain and user name must match the default alias of a user in the BHOLD Core database.

 As an alternative to specifying an approver for organizational units, you can specify an approver for proposed roles in the BHOLD Core database.
 To do so, create the approver1 attribute, add it to an attribute typeset associated with the Role object type, and then modify each proposed role to specify the approver.

-To provide better workflow security, in addition to approvers, you should designate additional approval modes and users by creating and populating the following attributes for orgunits and roles:
+To provide better workflow security, in addition to approvers, you should designate additional approval modes and users by creating and populating the following attributes for OrgUnits and roles:

 - escalator*\<n\>*